Skip to main content

 How many buttons can I add to a Text Button node?

-WhatsApp allows up to 3 regular buttons per message.
-For quick-reply buttons, you can add up to 10.
-If you need more visible options at a glance, use a List Node instead.
+WhatsApp allows up to 3 buttons per message.
+If you need more options at a glance, use a List Node instead — a list can hold many more items.

 Can I mix different node types in one flow?

 Absolutely.
-Most flows use a combination of Message, Text Button, and Condition nodes.
-Use whatever combination makes sense for your use case.
+Most flows combine Message, Text Button, Media Button, and List nodes.
+Use whatever combination makes sense for your conversation.
+For inspiration, see Conversational Flows.